-BYOD is an acronym that many individuals have probably never heard of, but in corporate America it is becoming increasingly more common.
+BYOD (Bring Your Own Device) is an acronym that many individuals have probably never heard of, but in corporate America it is becoming increasingly more common.
 In fact, Gartner says BYOD programs “herald the most radical shift in enterprise computing since the introduction of the PC.”
-The term means “Bring Your Own Device,” and it allows employees to use their personal smartphones or tablets to access privileged company resources – think email, CRM, file server, database, etc.
+BYOD allows employees to use their personal smartphones or tablets to access privileged company resources—think email, CRM, file server, database, and so on.

-BYOD did not appear out of nowhere.
-As computers became increasingly affordable, portable, and connected around the turn of the millennium, before the world went mobile, people began using at home computers for work after office hours.
+BYOD didn’t appear out of nowhere.
+As computers became increasingly affordable, portable, and connected around the turn of the millennium, people began using at home computers for work after office hours.
 The BYOD model has been budding for decades.
 However, regardless of the hints along the way, BYOD is a concept that has left many executives and IT professionals scratching their heads.

-As I was always taught to do when faced with a tough decision, I decided to write out a trusty pro-con list in hopes of providing you with some helpful information about the good and bad associated with launching a corporate-wide BYOD strategy.
+Here’s a trusty pro/con list to help you learn about the good and bad associated with launching a corporate-wide BYOD strategy.

-Reduced Company Costs First, think about all of the costs associated with company-owned devices that corporations are currently paying for: hardware, plans, maintenance, chargers, cases, etc. Second, take into account that 50% of companies supporting BYOD require that employees cover all costs, and employees are more than willing to take their employers up on the offer!
-Hmmm, so employees want to pay for devices that companies currently pay for…sounds like savings to me!
+First, think about all of the costs associated with company-owned devices that corporations are currently paying for hardware, plans, maintenance, chargers, cases, etc. Second, take into account that 50% of companies supporting BYOD require that employees cover all costs, and employees are more than willing to take their employers up on the offer!
+Hmmm, so employees want to pay for devices that companies currently pay for…sounds like savings!

-Multiple Devices The technology world does not make many, if any, one-size fits all solutions.
+The technology world does not make many one-size-fits-all solutions.
 Most likely if you plan on launching a corporate-wide internal application within a BYOD environment, you will pay in time, personnel, and money to have the solution run on multiple devices.

-Financial Investment In order to organize BYOD correctly you will have to spend some money and time initially.
+In order to organize BYOD correctly, you will have to spend some money and time initially.

 - Implement a MDM; incur subscription costs, and dedicate IT staff to manage it